LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ```

 > ‼️ Windows and Real-Time Processing
-> Because Windows doesn’t enable controlled prioritization of device IRQs and user-level applications execute only when a processor’s IRQL is at passive level, Windows **isn’t** typically suitable as a **real-time OS**.
+> Because Windows doesn’t enable controlled prioritization of device IRQs and user-level apps execute only when a processor’s IRQL is at passive level, Windows **isn’t** typically suitable as a **real-time OS**.
 - Associating or disconnecting an ISR with a particular level of interrupt is called connecting or disconnecting an interrupt object.
 	- Accomplished by calling `IoConnectInterruptEx` and `IoDisconnectInterruptEx`, which allow a device driver to “turn on” an ISR when the driver is loaded into the system and to “turn off” the ISR if the driver is unloaded.
 	- :+1: Prevents device drivers from fiddling directly with interrupt hardware.